 Tonight’s nighttime destination after rafting, Kicking Horse Campground in Yoho National Park, is only 20 minutes or so along the highway from our RiverBase.
 Once again, pre-arranged reservations ensures a site for the night.
 Explore Takakkaw Falls, Emerald Lake, and the lovely village of Field, all within a quick drive from camp.

 With contented expressions, happy souls, and thoughts of sleeping in your own bed, today is for the drive back home.
 Take the direct route or explore the quieter roads on the way back to your own driveway.
 Travel Hint: For those with less time for a getaway, our River Base is about 2.5 hours from Calgary (depending on traffic and where you live in the city).

 The Golden Triangle fills the bill for an easily accessible getaway or regional staycation with lots of opportunities for adventure.
 With the variety of scenery, topography, and things to do, it is a mini holiday not to be missed.
 Plus, it’s so easy to personalize your itinerary to fit your own schedule (stay as long, or as little, as preferred).
 Why not take the time this summer to explore and experience something, or somewhere, new and different?
 Everyone, after all, deserves to get away and break free!
 Please explore responsibly.

-Opening day on the river is Saturday, June 12th.
+Opening day on the river for the 2022 season is Saturday, May 21st.

 Feel free to give us a call for information on all our Kicking Horse rafting adventures.